thegreatkingbear/CalendarClock/README.md

 # Tasky Clock
 turn your iphone and ipad into decent table clock  rxswift + reactorkit

+## Features
+- Clock
+- Weather (current and forecast)
+- Events from calendars
+- Time timer with pie graph

 ## Stacks
 - RxSwift
 - RxDataSources